FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/hana_no_yama.md

 It was the 17th highest-ranking brand in Nintendo’s hanafuda lineup, behind [Hi no De](/en/hanafuda/manufacturers/nintendo/hi_no_de) and followed by [Miyako no Hana](/en/hanafuda/manufacturers/nintendo/miyako_no_hana).

+By 1958, it became the lowest-priced brand alongside Hakubai, behind Miyako no Hana and [Hatsuzakura](/en/hanafuda/manufacturers/nintendo/hatsuzakura).

 It was known to be used during late 1920's to the early 1960's before being discontinued.

 # Gallery